Steven Stamkos: Tampa Bay Lightning (2008–2024)

 On November 11, 2013, 17 games into the 2013–14 season, Stamkos suffered a broken tibia in a game against the Boston Bruins at TD Garden.
 He was backchecking on a play late in the second period when he was tied up with Boston defenceman Dougie Hamilton.
 His left skate appeared to hit the post first before his right leg slid into it around the shin area.
-He tried to get up twice before going down to the ice in pain, grabbing his leg just above the ankle with the training staff along with teammates Martin St. Louis, Alex Killorn, Victor Hedman, Sami Salo and Ryan Malone (who were on the ice with Stamkos when he slid into the net) rushing to his side.
+He tried to get up twice before going down to the ice in agony, grabbing his leg just above the ankle with the training staff along with teammates Martin St. Louis, Alex Killorn, Victor Hedman, Sami Salo and Ryan Malone (who were on the ice with Stamkos when he slid into the net) rushing to his side.
 After a brief delay, a stretcher was brought out by the trainers and he was taken off the ice to a loud applause from the audience and the rest of his teammates and the Lightning coaches looking on.
 He was taken to Massachusetts General Hospital.
 Stamkos entered the day with 14 goals and nine assists for 23 points in the first 17 games of the season.
 His 14 goals tied for the NHL's lead in goal scoring with St. Louis Blues forward Alexander Steen and his 23 points tied with Pittsburgh Penguins forward and captain Sidney Crosby for league-leading point scorer.
 He also entered the day on an iron man streak of 344 consecutive games played (having last missed a game on January 29, 2009, where he was a healthy scratch against the Carolina Hurricanes).
 The next day, Stamkos underwent successful surgery in Boston to stabilize the fracture in his right tibia and he began rehabilitation immediately.
 On November 25, prior to the Lightning's upcoming game against the New York Rangers, Stamkos made a press appearance to the media where he was seen walking without the use of crutches or a walking boot.
 He updated the media on his miraculous progress and was hopeful that he could return to the Lightning before commencement of the 2014 Winter Olympics in Sochi, which he was widely considered to play in for Canada.
 Ultimately, he was unable to recover in time to participate in the Olympics.
 After missing 45 games and the Olympics, Stamkos was cleared to play for the Lightning on March 5, 2014, the same day former teammate and linemate Martin St. Louis was traded to the New York Rangers – and returned the next day, in a game against the Buffalo Sabres, which the team lost 3–1.
 Stamkos was named the new captain of the Lightning before the game, replacing the departed St. Louis.
 Lightning head coach Jon Cooper stated that Stamkos was "destined to be our leader" and his leadership puts the Lightning "one step closer to achieving our ultimate goal in winning a Stanley Cup."
 He finished the injury-shortened season playing in 37 games with 25 goals, 15 assists and 40 points.
 Despite his lengthy absence during the season, the Lightning as a team qualified for the playoffs for the first time in three years as the team would finish third in the East.
 The Lightning, however, would be upset in the opening round of the 2014 playoffs as they were swept by sixth-seeded Montreal Canadiens.
 Stamkos would finish the playoffs with two goals and assists for four points in all four games played.
 He was the Lightning's nominee for the Bill Masterton Memorial Trophy as the player who shows best qualities of perseverance, sportsmanship, and dedication to the game of ice hockey although Stamkos was left out of the three finalists selected by the Professional Hockey Writers' Association.